CemGEMS web app tutorial¶

 Now, let us look how the values of reaction extents (degree of reaction) of clinker constituents are collected.
 For that, type "extents" in the search field and press Enter.
 This will bring you to "ReactExtents" ordinate section, which (in partially expanded form) shows the following "path" in the "dataset" #0 entry:

-By comparing this path with that for Volume, the obvious difference is that the ReactExtent values are collected not from results part of the recipe, but from the input part.
-This has a drawback that values for constituents with zero amounts in the results will also be sampled (as this is the case for Limestone that makes a horisontal line in the plot frame for ReactExtents vs time or process step).
+By comparing this path with the path for Volume, an obvious difference is that the ReactExtent values are collected not from the results part of the recipe, but from the input part.
+This has a drawback that values for constituents with zero amounts in the results will also be sampled (as this is the case for Limestone SCM that makes a horisontal line in the plot frame for ReactExtents).
 However, looking into the tree-like table of the parent recipe (Residual part), it is easy to see that ReactExtent values are also available there just where the Volume or Density values are available.
-This means that all we need to do is to replace the present "path" string with exatly the same one as for Volumes ordinate:
+This means that all we need to do is to replace the present "path" string with

-What remains to do is to save the edited plot document (by clicking on the green tick in "Simulated:" row), and re-simulate the process.
-When the frame is re-plotted (with ReactExtents as ordinate), the curves for Alite, Belite, Ferrite and Aluminate are there, but the line for Limestone is not because this constituent of SCM material is not present in the residual part of any step recipe.
+What remains to do is to save the edited plot document (by clicking on the green tick in the "Plot..." row), and re-simulate the process.
+When the frame is re-plotted (with ReactExtents as ordinate), the curves for Alite, Belite, Ferrite and Aluminate are there, but the line for Limestone has disappeared because this constituent of SCM material is not present in the residual part of any step recipe.